Brighton Speed Trials: Current events

 The event is currently run as a quarter mile sprint for both cars and motorcycles, held under the auspices of the Motor Sports Association.
 The event is organised by the Brighton and Hove Motor Club, with the Sprint Section of the Vintage Motorcycle Club in charge of the Motorcycles.
 Entrants run individually, although in earlier days vehicles would race side by side.
 This practice was stopped following a number of accidents.
 The course length has varied over the years, generally becoming shorter to keep terminal speeds manageable as cars have got faster.
 The speed trials form a unique event, where vintage and exotic classics meet the latest in street and racing cars.
 Public access is allowed to the paddock and startline 'funnel' allowing visitors to get much closer to the action than at most events.

 Following a fatal motorcycle combination crash in 2012 Brighton & Hove City Council considered banning the event.
 However, on 23 January 2014 the Economic Development and Culture Committee voted in favour of the event continuing, after a petition of more than 12,000 signatures was presented.

+In 2024 the event was discontinued with losses being cited as the reason.